PrincessRTFM/node-ddate/README.md

 - `--Live` `-L`

 	Flags for live output, which keeps the script running and updates the output occasionally.
 You can provide an update delay yourself if you want, as a number followed by a letter: `s` for seconds (the default with no unit), `m` for minutes, and `h` for hours.
 If you don't provide a delay, the default is every minute.
 When running in a terminal (STDOUT is a TTY) the update will rewrite itself each time; otherwise the output will be a new line every time.

+	The `--date`/`-d` option is ignored when using live update mode, since it wouldn't make any sense.
+Live update mode recalculates the erisian date every time it updates the output, since not doing that would be pointless and weird.

 ## Library Usage